Ismail-Opatola/deskpass-test/future-of-container-management-systems.md

 Kubernetes may become control plane for abstractions, and it's the CRDs of these abstractions that developers would focus on.

-Kubernetes control planes may manage resources inside or even outside kubernetes as crossplane manages cloud infrastructure.
+Kubernetes control planes may manage resources inside or even outside kubernetes as Crossplane manages cloud infrastructure from multiple cloud service providers.

 Another possibility is that we may see a shift to a different runtime.
 Function-as-a-service or Serverless may replace kubernetes as the de facto standard runtime for distributed applications.